NREL/SAM/README.md

 # License
 SAM's open source code is copyrighted by the Alliance for Sustainable Energy and licensed with BSD-3-Clause terms, found [here](https://github.com/NREL/SAM/blob/develop/LICENSE).

-SAM also includes two [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html) licensed libraries from Sandia National Laboratory.
-These Fortran libraries have been pre-compiled and included as binaries [here](https://github.com/NREL/SAM/tree/develop/Sandia).
-To swap in a new version of these libraries, you may compile them as binary/executables and copy them into the respective folder.
+The stepwise and LHS [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html) licensed libraries from Sandia National Laboratories are pre-compiled Fortran libraries that are included in the SAM repository as binaries in the [Sandia folder](https://github.com/NREL/SAM/tree/develop/Sandia).
+You can replace the binaries with different versions by compiling your own version and replacing the binary/executable viles in the Sandia folder.

 # Citing this package

-System Advisor Model Version 2020.2.29 (2020.2.29).
+System Advisor Model Version 2021.12.02 (2021.12.02).
 SAM source code.
 National Renewable Energy Laboratory.
 Golden, CO.
-Accessed May 27, 2020. https://github.com/NREL/ssc
+Accessed December 15, 2021. https://github.com/NREL/SAM